Habibullah339/slide_puzzle/README.md

 ### Adding Supported Locales

-Update the `CFBundleLocalizations` array in the `Info.plist` at `ios/Runner/Info.plist` to include the new locale.
+Update the `CFBundleLocalizations` array in the `Info.plist` at `ios/Runner/Info.plist` to include the new locale

 ```xml
     ...